richtastic/ff/src/3DR/wiki/app.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-
+- WHEN TO ROTATE NEEDLE / HAYSTACK FOR COMPARISONS

+- convert from F corner matches to relative size/angle [keep track of epipole angle]
+	- get optimal corner scale size ?
+		: for each match:
+			-

+- get back to how well steropsis estimations are

+- how to do dense matching wth F
+	- rectify
+	- map lines together
+	-
+		- 1D epipolar search
+		- brightness constancy
+		- uniqueness: 1 to 1 matching

+		- monotonic ordering: [not preserved in all scenarios wih large disparity]
+			- occlusions
+		- smooth depth of field
+		- continuity:
+		- disparity limits:
+		- grouping: structure/connectivity is consistent
+	- hierarchy ordering
+	- incorporate scale difference from source points

+- best points use variable search size
 	- start at ~11x11 & scale up to ~31 to find matches

 - pick high-corner points from scene, use F & keep most unique ones